-By law, an Identification, Placement and Review Meeting must take place every 12 months, however, the parent(s) can consent to dispense with the annual IPRC review.
-School personnel must conduct the review if they do not receive written consent from the parent(s) to dispense with the review.
-The parent has the option of re-convening the IPRC within 15 days of an IPRC if further clarification or discussion is required.
+By law, an Identification, Placement and Review Meeting must take place every 12 months, however, the parent/guardian(s) can consent to dispense with the annual IPRC review.
+School personnel must conduct the review if they do not receive written consent from the parent/guardian(s) to dispense with the review.
+The parent/guardian has the option of re-convening the IPRC within 15 days of an IPRC if further clarification or discussion is required.

-The school or the parent can request a review after a program for a student has been in place for three (3) months.
-In the case of a review after 3 months, the parent shall request, in writing to the principal, that a review be convened.
+The school or the parent/guardian/guardian can request a review after a program for a student has been in place for three (3) months.
+In the case of a review after 3 months, the parent/guardian shall request, in writing to the principal, that a review be convened.
 The IPRC Committee shall conduct the review within fifteen (15) days.

-The school must give the parent 10 days notice that an interim IPRC will be held in the event that the school wishes to request an IPRC review after three months.
+The school must give the parent/guardian/guardian 10 days notice that an interim IPRC will be held in the event that the school wishes to request an IPRC review after three months.

-Meeting With Parents Prior to Rendering a Decision to the Board
+Meeting With Parent/Guardians Prior to Rendering a Decision to the Board

-Case conferences take place with the parents prior to the calling of an Identification, Placement and Review meeting.
-Parents are informed before the IPRC of any testing results that will be presented to the IPRC committee.
-The parents are asked for input at the IPRC meeting.
-Parents have up to 15 days to re-convene the IPRC or seek additional information from the school prior to the determination of the committee being sent to the Board.
+Communication and consultation will take place with the parent/guardians prior to the calling of an Identification, Placement and Review meeting.
+Parent/guardians are informed before the IPRC of any testing results that will be presented to the IPRC committee.
+The parent/guardians are asked for input at the IPRC meeting.
+For those in isolated communities, meetings can occur by teleconference.
+Parent/guardians have up to 15 days to re-convene the IPRC or seek additional information from the school prior to the determination of the committee being sent to the Board.